satyaog/cli-cheatsheet/docs/source/index.rst

 ``nohup``
 =========

-:``nohup command &``: Run a command that will NOt HangUP when the terminal closes
+:``nohup COMMAND &``: Run a command that will NOt HangUP when the terminal closes

 Ctrl+C
 ======